-How to Decorate Your Patio
+How to Decorate Your Mid-Century Modern Patio

 Birds are chirping.
 Flowers are blossoming.
 The sweet smell of Pinot Grigio is lingering in the air.
 (Just me?
 Weird.)
 Hallelujah, patio season is here.
 Bring on the sunset barbecues, the candlelit dinners alfresco, the rain-stained, off-kilter patio chairs … gah!
-Whether your patio set excavation brought with it a few unsavoury surprises or you’re just looking for a few fresh pieces, you’re ready to figure out how to decorate your patio.
+Whether your patio set excavation brought with it a few unsavory surprises or you’re just looking for a few fresh pieces, you’re ready to figure out how to decorate your patio.

-Before you begin choosing outdoor furniture, you’ll have to make some decisions.
+Before you begin choosing modern outdoor furniture, you’ll have to make some decisions.
 Fashion or function?
 Outdoor lounge or patio dining?
 Soothing sanctuary or vibrant conversation starter?
 You’ve got choices, choices, choices.
 We’re here to help you make your patio — whatever the size — into an outdoor living space that you can party, relax, entertain, or all-of-the-above in all summer long.

 Weather the Elements: Outdoor Furniture Materials

-Ever been scorched by a patio lounger?
+Ever been scorched by a hot, contemporary patio lounger?
 Or felled like a tree after a warped chair leg gave way?
 Certain climates are hard on materials and bottoms alike.
 Rain can lead to rust, rot, and mildew.
 Sun and UV exposure can lead to fading and warping.
 (RIP plastic patio sets, everywhere.)
 Temperature swings can lead to cracking.
 The furniture you choose should match your climate.
 Here are a few tried-and-true materials we use at Article that endure for summers on end and age gracefully while they’re at it.

 Polypropylene.
 Polypropylene takes whatever the elements throw at it with a smile.
 Rain?
 Off a chair’s back.
 Dirt?
 It’s durable and easy to clean.
 Sun?
 Polypropylene is UV resistant and won’t crack.
-If you’ve chosen a colorful polypropylene piece, simply move it into the shade when you’re done to preserve its vibrant pop.
+If you’ve chosen colorful polypropylene pieces, simply move it into the shade when you’re done to preserve its vibrant pop.

 Wood.
 Hardwoods like teak and acacia are an excellent choice for all climates.
 Acacia is a particularly sustainable and eco-friendly choice since acacia trees are abundant to the point of being invasive.
-Sturdy and robust teak naturally resists decay and water.
+Sturdy and robust wood naturally resists decay and water.
 Durable and beautiful, both gain character with age, developing a silver patina over time.

 Steel.
-Steel is extremely durable so it’ll survive temperature fluctuations unscathed.
+Steel furniture is extremely durable so it’ll survive temperature fluctuations unscathed.
 Usually, steel furniture is on the heavier side, which is excellent news if you’re living in a windy area.
 With some added primer, high-quality steel withstands precipitation, rust-free.